deliverbi/PowerBI-Connectors/README.md

-BigInt - Powerbi issues with BigInt -- Fixed on 09/11/2018 release Decimal - Working Ok - Prefer Double -- Works with Decimal Fields Fixed on 09/11/2018 release
+BigInt - Powerbi issues with BigInt -- Fixed on 09/11/2018 release Decimal - Working Ok - Prefer Double -- Works with Decimal Fields Fixed on 09/11/2018 release Gateway Support - Checked with Treasure Data ODBC Adaptor - ODBC Connections needs to be under userDSN and systemDSN named the same for the gateway to work properly on the machine where the gateway will be installed.